Canadian Feed Industry Education Program

 Explore the specifics of the Canadian livestock feed industry through a series of training modules developed by the Animal Nutrition Association of Canada.
 The livestock feed industry is an essential part of Canada’s agri-food economy.
 As an integral part of the food value chain, the sector intersects with a wide range of stakeholders, from grain growers to suppliers of nutrient supplements, as well as producers of meat, eggs, and milk.

-Topic specific modules designed by feed industry subject matter experts will be of value to seasoned feed industry professionals and newcomers to the feed industry including nutritionists, research personnel, quality assurance (QA) / quality control (QC) staff, sales specialists and managers.
+Online, topic-specific modules taught by feed industry subject matter experts are of value to seasoned feed industry professionals and newcomers to the feed industry including nutritionists, research personnel, QA/QC staff, sales specialists, and managers.

 Program Learning Outcomes